Skip to main content

 Repatriation of Remains $25,000

 You may purchase any MER coverage that meets the requirements outlined above.
-After you purchase MER, submit proof of MER coverage in the J-1 Insurance Verification Form in iServices to complete your J-1 health insurance requirement.

-MER Coverage Options (online application):
+MER Coverage Options (apply online):

 UC-Sponsored MER Coverage (physical mail application required):